kdorfmanUMN/GANs_SCFT/README.md

 Acquire both raw and processed density fields [here](https://link_to_drum_repo).
 The `data` folder consists of 18,273 3D density field data in `.txt` format, which can be used directly for training.
 For training, every data point is viewed as a grayscale 3D image (1 x 32 x 32 x 32).
+Alternatively, a PyTorch tensor of size (18,273 x 1 x 32 x 32 x 32) was saved in `data.pt` for direct loading.

 ## Usage